robotology/whole-body-controllers/README.md

 - The controllers stored in this repository are an **overview** of the possibile control frameworks that can be implemented using the `robotology` software infrastructure.
 Also, the repository contains a [library](library/README.md) of configuration and utility Matlab functions to design simulations with [Gazebo](http://gazebosim.org/) simulator and on the real robot iCub.

-- The robot dynamics and kinematics is computed run-time by means of [WBToolbox](https://github.com/robotology/wb-toolbox), a Simulink libary that wraps [iDyntree](https://github.com/robotology/idyntree).
+- The robot dynamics and kinematics is computed run-time by means of [WBToolbox](https://github.com/robotology/wb-toolbox), a Simulink library that wraps [iDyntree](https://github.com/robotology/idyntree).
 For more information on iDyntree library, see also this [README](https://github.com/robotology/idyntree/blob/master/README.md).

 - The Simulink models implement different control strategies both for fixed-base and for floating-base robots.
 They space from `momentum-based` torque control to `inverse-kinematics-based` position control.
 Have a look at the [controllers](controllers/README.md) folder for more details.